viraj-shah18/HousingSanDiego/backend/README.md

 # Running the Backend

-- First, activate your Python env.
+- First, activate your Python virtual env.
 - Be in the top-level directory and run ```pip install -r requirements.txt```.
 - ```cd backend```
 - Run the command ```python manage.py runserver``` to run your local server.